 1. Conventional / Traditional Coworking Spaces

-As the progenitor of more specialized coworking environments, conventional coworking spaces come with the basics you’d expect: hot desks, dedicated desks, private office space, meeting rooms, tenant lounges, and kitchen facilities.
+As the progenitor of more specialized coworking environments, conventional coworking spaces come with the basics you’d expect: hot desks or dedicated desks, private office space, meeting rooms, tenant lounges, and kitchen facilities.
 Currently, the largest group of coworking spaces available, these places attract like-minded individuals.

 Primed for collaboration, these types of workspaces attract consultants, solopreneurs, and small start-ups from a range of industries.
 Recently, there’s been an uptick in corporations turning towards coworking spaces in an effort to modernize their operations and accommodate flexible working needs.
 Regardless, you’re bound to find a congenial environment, with many opportunities to network, both at events and more informally.